OpenDDS/OpenDDS/docs/glossary.rst

   Interface Definition Language
   IDL
-    IDL, specifically OMG IDL, is a C-like language for describing data-structures and interfaces.
+    IDL, specifically :term:`OMG` IDL, is a C-like language for describing data-structures and interfaces.
     In OpenDDS :term:`opendds_idl` and :term:`tao_idl` are used to generate code from IDL.

   Listener